 The allure of Beauty.

-Beauty invites the person to give himself to it, to come under its submission, be influenced by it, to become one with it.
+Beauty invites a person to give himself to it, to come under its submission, be influenced by it, to become one with it.
 If you substitute ‘God’ for ‘beauty’ as Augustine did, then the allure of beauty begins to make more sense and we can see how it is a part of God’s design.

 Generally speaking, pornography is an easy example to illustrate this.
-It typically follows that an image of a beautiful woman, perhaps idealized to the point of an inhuman perfection (a round-about acknowledgement for the desire of the only perfect One: God), is used to wet the appetite of a legitimate hunger that has been created in the heart of man through the taste for beauty.
+It typically follows that an image of a beautiful woman, perhaps idealized to the point of an inhuman perfection (a round-about acknowledgement for the desire of the only perfect One: God), is used to whet the appetite of a legitimate hunger that has been created in the heart of man through the taste for beauty.
 Instead of that taste for authentic beauty being free to be directed to God, in pornography it is specifically directed to arouse a man’s sexual appetite in a vacuum.
 And when that appetite is aroused outside of the context it is designed to be fulfilled in, it becomes an appetite, a desire, that never gets fully satisfied, and instead creates an addiction, where he must return often in order to get re-stimulated, but is never allowed to connect to its true source of satisfaction -the love of God.
 (This is how sex-based industries make their fortunes, by harnessing, then isolating the taste for genuine beauty and disconnecting it from the ultimate source that truly satisfies.)
-Reread Augustine again with this in mind and we can see this dynamic in his life.
+Reread Augustine again with this in mind and we can see this dynamic in his life, essentially everywhere.